berkeman/glansigt/_posts/2020-06-01-inputworkdirresult.markdown

 We also note that it takes some _execution time_ to generate the result from the input data using the program.
 If the program runs fast and the dataset is small, this is perhaps not a big issue.
-We can keep track of the complete process from input to output using a single _Makefile_ for example.
+A classic solution to keep track of the process from input to output is to use a _Makefile_.
 When the source code is updated we can update the result correspondingly by running _make_.
-But if the program runs for a longer time, development cycles will be longer and results will be more valuable since it takes time to generate them.
+But if the program runs for a longer time, development cycles will be longer and results will be more valuable since it takes time to generate (and perhaps re-generate) them.